HelenaLC/BiocSpatialChallenges/README.md

 # Structure

 - Each challenge is a stand-alone `.Rmd` file, located in the `vignettes/challenges` directory
-- Challenges are rated at one of three levels of difficulty: novice, intermedate, advanced
+- Challenges are rated at one of three levels of difficulty: novice, intermediate, advanced
 - Ideally, a challenge should be linked to a GitHub issue in an already existent package/repository